Battle of Buxar (1764): Epic War That Shaped India's Future

 3. Territorial Changes or Implications

 The territorial implications of the victory were vast.
-The British now controlled rich regions, which they used to fund their colonial endeavors.
+The British now controlled rich regions, which they used to fund their colonial endeavours.
 The Treaty of Allahabad, signed in 1765, rectified these territorial gains and revenue rights.
 This treaty gave the British control over large parts of India and legitimized their rule, making it easier for them to expand further.

 The outcome and result of the Battle of Buxar were pivotal.
 The British ultimately prevailed, obtaining enormous financial and geographical benefits.
 After the Indian coalition was defeated, the balance of power changed, making the British control India’s dominating force for many years.